The 21 Best Meats to Smoke: From Beginner to Expert

 Unlike many other beef cuts, brisket retains its shape when cooked and can be sliced easily – making it a good choice for serving up hefty slabs with some tasty slaw or as thinly-sliced cold meat for sandwiches.

 Although hugely popular, juicy smoked brisket can be notoriously difficult to get right for beginners.
-To make sure you get the best out of your beef, check out our guide to the best wood for smoking brisket and our smoking times and temperatures chart.

 2. Pork Butt